sznowicki/nowicki-io/content/blog/20220203-how-to-render-react-app-as-webcomponent/index.md

 </toggle-content>
 ```

 For a documentation website we don't want to use React to make it as light as possible.
-It's quite a log of overhead for a simple logic that can be elegant and nicely written in vanillajs.
+It's quite a lot of overhead
+for a simple logic that can be elegant and nicely written in vanilla JS.

 In this case, there's a small ToggleContentElement class that when connected to the DOM node would:
-- walk through all `<toggle-content-menu-item>' and wrap the text with `<button>` so we're sure it's accessible
+- walk through all `<toggle-content-menu-item>` and wrap the text with `<button>` so we're sure it's accessible
 - add `click` listeners to them
 - hide the second `<toggle-content-body>` and maybe apply `aria-hidden` attributes
 - toggle the content when button is clicked